Families Belong Together

 This is the other men’s tee shirt design.
 The tees are 100% cotton but seem to be pre-shrunk.

-The graphic on the men’s tee shirt is over the breast area.
+The graphic on the men’s tee shirt is over the chest area.

 This graphic, taken by PhotosbyMarissa.com, appears on the back of each tee shirt, men’s and women’s.
 The photographer thoughtfully arranged the scarf so that it continues to reflect the refugee narrative.